Amos Bullocks

 Amos Bullocks (February 7, 1939 – April 12, 2019) was an American professional football running back in the National Football League (NFL) for the Dallas Cowboys and Pittsburgh Steelers.
 He played college football at Southern Illinois University.

-Early years
+Early life

 Bullocks attended Chicago's Dunbar High School, before moving on to Southern Illinois University.
 He finished ranked first in school history in career rushing yards (2,441) and career touchdowns (32).
 He was twice named honorable-mention Little All-American.

 In 1981, he was inducted into the Southern Illinois Athletics Hall of Fame.

 Professional career

 Dallas Cowboys

 Bullocks was selected by the Dallas Cowboys in the twentieth round (270th overall) of the 1962 NFL draft and by the Buffalo Bills in the tenth round (76th overall) of the 1962 AFL draft.

 On December 9, 1961, he signed with the Cowboys.
 As a rookie he was the backup to Don Perkins and played predominantly on special teams.
 He had a franchise record 72-yard touchdown run against the Chicago Bears and also returned a kickoff for 62 yards against the New York Giants.

 In 1963, he registered 341 (third on the team), 2 touchdowns and 453 kickoff return yards (23.8-yard average).
 In 1964, he contracted hepatitis and was placed on the injured reserve list.

 The Cowboys selected offensive tackle Bill Frank in the 18th round of the 1963 NFL draft, but because he was still under contract in the Canadian Football League, the Cowboys had to additionally trade running back Bullocks to the BC Lions in exchange for Frank's playing rights on February 5, 1965.